organicaudio/useful-code-snippets2/docs/docker/01_docker-memory-aid.md

 - `docker run <image>` starts a container from an image
     - `-d` run as daemon
     - `-it` runs interactively so you can execute commands in container (-t Allocate a pseudo-tty, -i Keep STDIN open )
+    - `docker run -it --entrypoint sh crowdsalat/imageName:tag` starts a container and starts a interactive shell.
     - `-p 500:1000` maps the port 1000 of the container to the port 500 of the host.
 Reachable under localhost on the host system.
     - `-p 192.168.178.123:1000:500` maps the port 1000 of the container to the port of the host.
 Reachable under localhost on the host system.
 Reachable under the IP address of the host system.
     - `-v /var/logs/` binds /var/logs inside the container to a unnamed volume on the mount which resides in /var/lib/docker/volumes/